python/cpython/Doc/library/os.rst

 .. function:: pipe()

    Create a pipe.
 Return a pair of file descriptors ``(r, w)`` usable for reading and writing, respectively.
-The new file descriptor are :ref:`non-inheritable <fd_inheritance>`.
+The new file descriptor is :ref:`non-inheritable <fd_inheritance>`.

    Availability: Unix, Windows.